MichaelEischer/restic/doc/REST_backend.rst

 REST Backend
 ************

-Restic can interact with HTTP Backend that respects the following REST API.
+Restic can interact with an HTTP Backend that respects the following REST API.

 The following values are valid for ``{type}``: